zunafu/Barangay-Disaster-Monitoring-System-Android/README.md

 #  🚨 Disaster Monitoring & Response System

-A comprehensive Android application built with Jetpack Compose designed for real-time disaster reporting, tracking, and community coordination.
-The app leverages open-source mapping and local persistence to provide a reliable tool for emergency situations.
+A full-featured web-based disaster management platform built for real-time incident reporting, monitoring, and emergency response coordination.
+The system allows citizens to submit disaster reports, government agencies to respond efficiently, and administrators to manage and oversee operations seamlessly.

 ## 📱 Features